Bill protecting same-sex, interracial unions clears Congress

 “I’ll tell you my priorities,” Hartzler said.
 “Protect religious liberty, protect people of faith and protect Americans who believe in the true meaning of marriage.”

-Republican Sen. Susan Collins of Maine, who led negotiations with Baldwin and Sinema in the Senate, attended a ceremony after the House vote with Pelosi and House Majority Leader Chuck Schumer.
+Republican Sen. Susan Collins of Maine, who led negotiations with Baldwin and Sinema in the Senate, attended a ceremony after the House vote with Pelosi and Senate Majority Leader Chuck Schumer.

 “When I think about this bill, I think about how much it matters to people in each of our lives, our family members, our coworkers, our neighbors, our friends,” Collins said.